 During the chronic phase, the lungs are damaged most, but other organs may be involved.
-Manifestations of pulmonary infection develop slowly and include chronic cough, chest pain, hemoptysis, and dyspnea; the clinical picture resembles and is often confused with tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more .
+Manifestations of pulmonary infection develop slowly and include chronic cough, chest pain, hemoptysis, and dyspnea; the clinical picture resembles and is often confused with tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more .

 Cerebral infections manifest as space-occupying lesions, often within a year after the onset of pulmonary disease.
 Seizures, aphasia, paresis, and visual disturbances occur.

 Migratory allergic skin lesions similar to those of cutaneous larva migrans Cutaneous Larva Migrans Cutaneous larva migrans is the skin manifestation of hookworm infestation.
-Cutaneous larva migrans is caused by Ancylostoma species, most commonly dog or cat hookworm Ancylostoma braziliense... read more are common in infections with P. skrjabini but also occur with other species.
+Diagnosis is clinical.
+Treatment is oral or topical antihelminthic therapy.
+Cutaneous larva migrans is caused by Ancylostoma... read more are common in infections with P. skrjabini but also occur with other species.